-Withdrawal from a course (other than a required first-year curriculum course) can be done online until midterm via One.IU.
-After mid-term, students must go to the Office of Student Affairs to fill out a withdrawal form.
-A withdrawal becomes effective on the date the withdrawal form is received by the University Registrar's Office or the date the request is approved via One.IU.
+Withdrawal from a course (other than a required firstyear curriculum course) can be done online via One.IU.
+A withdrawal becomes effective the date the request is approved via One.IU.
 Be advised that there is a limited time in which to withdraw from a course and receive a refund.